About this book

 Frieda Wishinsky • Willow Dawson

-Avis Dolphin doesn’t want to leave Canada and sail to England on the Lusitania.
+Avis Dolphin doesn’t want to leave New York and sail to England on the Lusitania.
 War is raging in Europe, and the Germans threaten to sink the ship.
 Avis is lonely and afraid until she meets a kindly professor whose stories of a magical island help her face an uncertain future.